khushimadan/Zero-Trust-Password/README.md

 /recommend_login: Password recommendation for login

-Features
+# Features

-User Authentication: Secure user registration and login.
+User Authentication : Secure user registration and login

-One-Time Password (OTP): OTP generation and verification for additional security.
+One-Time Password (OTP) : OTP generation and verification for additional security

-Password Strength Checker: Evaluate the strength of a password based on various criteria.
+Password Strength Checker : Evaluate the strength of a password based on various criteria

-Password Recommendation: Generate recommended passwords based on user information.
+Password Recommendation : Generate recommended passwords based on user information

-MySQL Database: Store user data securely in a MySQL database.
+Estimated Time to Crack Password: Provides the worst case time complexity of a hacker to hack the entered password by the user

-Estimated Time to Crack Password: Provides the worst case time complexity of a hacker to hack the entered password by the user.
+MySQL Database: Store users' data securely in MySQL database

 # Dependencies